 : a string or an array representing the column or columns to order the result by.
 This can also be a function that utilises the built-in SQLite functions.

-const orderBy = await db.fighters.query({
+const trees = await db.trees.query({

 where: {